QI DAN

 With more and more people seeking to reduce alcohol in their lifestyle,

-or just hoping to get more of a metabolic pick-me-up from their wind-down,
+or just hoping to get a more pain-free wind-down in their day,

-we find ourselves happily embraced by a movement to drink better -
+we find ourselves in the middle of a movement to drink better –

 Thank you for your interest in what we do!